StevenGagarin/StevenGagarin/README.md

 # Hi there, I'm Steven

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a have been learning for coding for 4 years now

 - 🔭 Check out my Rust proecject was fun to make did really use it lol
 - 🌱 I’m currently learning everything 🤣